http://members.rennlist.org/warren/generator.html

 Always ensure the neutral wire in the generator is connected through the 4 conductor extension cord.

 I've compiled a list of improper installations and bad advice.
-Click to view the bad installation examples.
+Click to view the

 Equally important for homeowners is the danger of carbon monoxide poisoning.
 Ensure adequate ventilation whenever operating a generator.
 Never operate a generator indoors, in an attached garage, near open windows or air intake ducts for a ventilation system.
 Carbon monoxide is odorless and its affects may be not noticed until it is too late.
 Keep the generator away from flammable objects and direct hot exhaust gas away from the house.

 Carbon monoxide is an odorless gas which is present in the exhaust fumes of all internal combustion engines.
-Read more about Carbon monoxide poisoning.
+Read more about

 Quoting from the web site...

 You can't see or smell carbon monoxide, but at high levels it can kill a person in minutes.
 Know the symptoms of carbon monoxide poisoning.
 At moderate levels, you or your family can get severe headaches, become dizzy, mentally confused, nauseated, or faint.
 You can even die if these levels persist for a long time.
 Low levels can cause shortness of breath, mild nausea, and mild headaches, and may have longer term effects on your health.
 Since many of these symptoms are similar to those of the flu, food poisoning, or other illnesses, you may not think that carbon monoxide poisoning could be the cause.
+Always supply adequate ventilation when operating a generator.
+Never operate a generator indoors, near an open window or intake ducts for a air exchanger system.
+The carbon monoxide fumes could enter the home from outdoors.
+Your home should have a carbon monoxide detector.
+A fireplace or furnace can malfunction and fill a home with carbon monoxide as well.

 Here is a pamphlet published by First Alert.
-Questions & Answers about Carbon Monoxide Poisoning, page 1 and page 2.
+Questions & Answers about Carbon Monoxide Poisoning,

 Return to main